Our favorite home weather stations make your smartphone’s app obsolete

-A home weather station is one of those gadgets that you didn’t know you need until you own one.
-While they have only recently become popular, these devices have been around forever — at least one company has been producing personal weather stations for the better part of three decades, and that’s Davis Instruments.
+Home weather stations are one of those gadgets that you didn’t know you need until you own one.
+While they have only recently become popular, these devices have been around forever – at least one company has been producing personal weather stations for the better part of three decades, and that’s Davis Instruments.

 Things have changed.
-Within the last several years, new companies have sprung up and brought the cost of ownership down to a level where the average consumer — as well as the weather enthusiast — can afford.
-Not all weather stations are created equal, and accuracy is key.
+Within the last several years new companies have sprung up and brought the cost of ownership down to a level the average consumer as well as the weather enthusiast can afford.
+But not all weather stations are created equal, and accuracy is key.

-We’ve gotten the opportunity to personally test many weather stations recently, and we’ve found the best of the best.
+We’ve had the opportunity to test many weather stations recently and find the best of the best.
 Let’s find out which station could potentially become your own personal weatherman.

 Our pick